 We live at the pinnacle of the PC gaming era, and to fully take advantage of it you'll need the best gaming PC available.
 Luckily, gaming prebuilts have ascended in both quality and value alongside the popularity of the hobby with which they're locked in a symbiotic relationship.
 As incredible as it sounds, it's now possible to find prebuilt desktops at prices near DIY (or in some rare cases, actually cheaper), and those prebuilts often incorporate elements that aren't available to independent builders.
 Stuff like specific cases with unique design elements, like dual chamber partitioning or smart cable management systems, and robust, full system warranty coverage that mitigates the pain of that nightmare scenario when your PC fails.

-That said, we certainly have resources for builders as well, so be sure to take a look at our gaming PC build guide.
-For a video version of the process, check out how to build a gaming PC and we'll walk you through each step.
+Of course, we'll always advocate for enthusiasts who want to build their machines themselves, so check out our gaming PC build guide, or, for a video version of the process, check out how to build a gaming PC and we'll walk you through each step.

 High-end gaming PC build guide